RDS Performance Insights will end support on November 30, 2025!? But free users don't need to worry.

 Conclusion

-I was worried when I heard that support for Performance Insights was ending, but I was relieved to hear that there seems to be no impact if I migrate to CloudWatch Database Insights.
+I was worried when I heard that support for Performance Insights was ending, but I was relieved to hear that there would be no impact if I migrated to CloudWatch Database Insights.

-One thing to note is thatVerify that your cluster is enabled for CloudWatch Database Insights Standard.It seems like it would be better to do that.
+One thing to note is thatVerify that your cluster is running CloudWatch Database Insights Standard enabled.It seems like it would be better to do that.

-We found that in existing clusters, if the Performance Insights enable/disable settings were not consistent for each instance, CloudWatch Database Insights was not automatically enabled.
+We found that in existing clusters, if the Performance Insights enable/disable settings for each instance were not consistent, CloudWatch Database Insights was not automatically enabled.